 While you don’t need a special degree to teach your children, there are some parents who, because they lack stability as parents, they also lack stability as homeschooling parents.
 There are many varieties of this…

-- The overtly reclusive, hermit-like parents who just want to shelter their children from all the wiles of this world
+- Overtly reclusive, hermit-like parents who just want to shelter their children from all the wiles of this world

-- The parents with totalitarian, cult-like beliefs and indoctrination practices
+- Parents with totalitarian, cult-like beliefs and indoctrination practices

-- The parents so spooked by modern culture they speak of men like Charles Darwin and The Beatles like boogyman monsters that hide under our beds at night
+- Parents so spooked by modern culture they speak of men like Charles Darwin and The Beatles like boogeyman monsters that hide under our beds at night

-- The supremely disorganized and disinterested parents who use child-led “unschooling” strategies as a cover to stay in bed late and neglect doing anything constructive with their kids
+- Supremely disorganized and disinterested parents who use child-led “unschooling” strategies as a cover to stay in bed late and neglect doing anything constructive with their kids

 Yes, some parents do a poor job educating their children, but this is not because these children were schooled at home.